bsv-blockchain/bsv-mpc/README.md

 Verify the absolute paths in your mcp_config.json are correct and point to the directory created by setup_bsv_repos.sh.

-Ensure the BSV_REPOS_DIR environment variable is set correctly for the bsv-dev-tools entry.
+Ensure the BSV_REPOS_DIR environment variable is set correctly for the `@bsv/mcp` entry.

 Make sure Node.js/npm are installed and in your PATH.

-Try running each server command manually from your terminal (including setting export BSV_REPOS_DIR=... before running npx bsv-dev-tools) to see detailed error messages.
+Try running each server command manually from your terminal (including setting export BSV_REPOS_DIR=... before running npx `@bsv/mcp`) to see detailed error messages.

 Check your MCP client's specific logs for more detailed error information about server startup failures.